Shinenite/playground/content/avoidance journey/index.md

 draft: false
 title: avoidance journey
 ---
-this started off as a “behind the scenes” note for a project which i haven’t even started, but now it will just continue as it’s own thing
+this started off as a “behind the scenes” note for a project which i haven’t even finished, but now it will just continue as it’s own thing because this is all i will center my life around for now, yay!

 # What is an _Avoidance Journey_